jolson88/jolson88.github.io/_posts/2015-04-30-creative-video-experiences-with-the-universal-windows-platform.md

 ---
-layout: post
 title: Creative Video Experiences with the Universal Windows Platform
-excerpt: "Looking at new creative video experiences that we will be shipping in Winodws 10"
+excerpt: "Looking at new creative video experiences that we will be shipping in Windows 10"
-tags: [programming,windows]
-comments: true
 ---

 I'm excited that //build is finally here!
 It means that I can finally come out and share what I've been up to over the last year.
 My partner-in-crime Bala Sivakumar and I presented a talk at //build called ["A studio in the palm of your hand: Developing audio and video creation apps for Windows 10"](http://channel9.msdn.com/events/Build/2015/3-634) that should be available on Channel 9 in the coming days.